Archie-Adams/ahk-scripts/README.md

 # Ahk-Scripts

-This is a personal project aiming create a comprehensive set of keyboard shortcuts allowing effective use of all common programs using only the keyboard.
+This is project aims to create a comprehensive set of keyboard shortcuts allowing effective use of all common programs using only the keyboard.

-All scripts are designed to be modular and independent - so any .ahk file can be taken and used independently.
+All scripts are designed to be modular and independent - so any .ahk file can be taken and used on its own.
 If you publicly release any of these files please link to or credit to this repository.